Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

 bosh cloud-config
 ```

-There are several areas of configuration but for now let's look at one - `vm_type` - the specification of the size of servers.
+Cloud Config configuration hierarchy is quite rich.
+For now let's look at server resource specifications referred to as `vm_types`.

 Several examples of Cloud Config `vm_types` sections for popular cloud infrastructures are presented below:

 * GCP: